 St Bartholomew came to be associated with food through his unsavoury and gruesome death… Adopted as patron saint of butchers, St Bartholomew, who was one of the twelve apostles, was reportedly flayed and beheaded by King Astayages whilst preaching in Armenia.

 Meat – this time beef – is also prescribed for St Batholomew’s Day by Hannah Woolley, in her famous 1664 cookbook.
-‘Bartlemas beef’, a name derived from ‘Bartholomew Mass’, is lavishly spiced and wonderfully flavoursome, so that the taste was suitable for a festive occasion.
-Additionally, soaking it in wine (the first step of soaking it in water is now not necessary) makes the meat very moist.
-The preparation is very simple.
+‘Bartlemas beef’, a name derived from ‘Bartholomew Mass’, is lavishly spiced and wonderfully flavoursome.
+The preparation is relatively simple.

 450g brisket beef